 Rent a golf cart and take a spin around town.

 Visit a museum.
 Key West has several that are worth a visit.

 Try Cuban food.
 Key West is 90 miles from Cuba and Cuban food is easy to find.

-There is so much more to do and see on Key West but the #1 thing I would recommend is to make sure to adjust your attitude to match the laid back Key West vibe.
+There is so much more to do and see in Key West but the #1 thing I would recommend is to make sure to adjust your attitude to match the laid-back Key West vibe.
 Make your time in Key West what you want.
-Whether you like the wild and rowdy or the peaceful and restful, you can find it in Key West.
+Whether you like the wild and rowdy or the peaceful you can find it in Key West.